The class photo, another story of school?

 Sylvain Wagnon, University of Montpellier

-It's "a memory you will cherish," says the teacher to her students in the first chapter of Little Nicholas, presenting the class photo as a future image of a lost world, that of childhood.
+It's "a memory you'll cherish," says the teacher to her students in the first chapter of Little Nicholas, presenting the class photo as a future image of a lost world, that of childhood.
 This is one of many signs in literature and cinema that these photos are indeed part of our history and our imagination.

 The first class photos were taken inthe mid-19th century in the most prestigious secondary schools, which displayed them.
 With the democratization of photographic technology in the last quarter ofthe 19th century, these "souvenir" images became available to families.
 The money raised by school cooperatives was used to buy supplies or contribute to school trips.